Data Centers in Łódź

 Natural Disaster Risk

-Łódź has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-The primary environmental hazards to consider are related to flooding from regional weather systems.
+Łódź has a low natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+This low-risk environment is a significant advantage for mission-critical operations requiring maximum uptime and physical security.